 - Biscayne Shoal Markers.
 Grant Amount: $35,000.
 Outcome: The park installed 14 fixed shoal markers at the Featherbed Banks in September 2013 to guide boaters and protect shallow habitat in Biscayne Bay.

 - Vessel Grounding Class.
 Grant Amount: $10,000.
 Outcome: The park has developed and launched a public education class to prevent boat groundings with support from the SFNPT.
-The class is offered for free to the public and as a court-directed option for boaters who run aground in the park, much like traffic school.
+The class is offered for free to the public and as a mitigation option for boaters who run aground in the park, much like traffic school.

 - Law Enforcement.
 Grant Amount: $10,000.
 Outcome: In a pilot project, the park will outfit two law enforcement boats with computers and wireless technology to connect directly with national crime databases and streamline ticketing for resource violations.
 The technology is used by Florida Fish and Wildlife Conservation officers; Biscayne is the first national park to adopt the technology.